AdobeDocs/campaign-web.en/help/v8/workflows/activities/scheduler.md

 >[!CONTEXTUALHELP]
->id="acw_orchestration_schedule_options"
+>id="acw_orchestration_scheduler"
 >title="Scheduler activity"
->abstract="The **Scheduler** activity is a **Flow control** activity.
-It allows you to schedule when the workflow gets started.
+>abstract="The **Scheduler** activity allows you to schedule when the workflow gets started.
 This activity should be considered as a scheduled start.
 It can only be used as the first activity of the workflow."

 The **Scheduler** activity is a **Flow control** activity.
 It allows you to schedule when the workflow gets started.
 This activity should be considered as a scheduled start.
 It can only be used as the first activity of the workflow.